ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-30-e24-resistor-pack-ring-binder.md

 - [Download E24_Resistor_Kit_Folder.pdf](/post-assets/2022/10/E24_Resistor_Kit_Folder.pdf)
 - [Github Gist with Liquid and SCSS code](https://gist.github.com/ndbroadbent/b33a2d72a13549d01c39d10a96b97880)

-> The template code and the generated PDF document are MIT Licensed.
-Please find a copy of the MIT license at the bottom of this page.
+> The template code and generated PDF document are released under the MIT license.
+You can find a copy of the MIT license at the bottom of this page.

 ---